-This article is one of 1900-plus "Law Review" articles available at www.roa.org/lawcenter.
+This article is one of 2200-plus "Law Review" articles available at www.roa.org/lawcenter.
 The Reserve Officers Association, now doing business as the Reserve Organization of America (ROA), initiated this column in 1997.
 New articles are added each month.

 ROA is almost a century old-it was established in 1922 by a group of veterans of "The Great War," as World War I was then known.
 One of those veterans was Captain Harry S. Truman.
 As President, in 1950, he signed our congressional charter.
 Under that charter, our mission is to advocate for the implementation of policies that provide for adequate national security.
 For many decades, we have argued that the Reserve Components, including the National Guard, are a cost-effective way to meet our nation's defense needs.
+Indeed, ROA is the only national military organization that exclusively supports America's Reserve and National Guard.